 How Often Should Hard Hats Be Inspected

-Users of hard hats are required to inspect their helmets before and after each use for any wear or damage that may exist due to a previous incident.
+Hard-hat users must inspect their helmets before and after each use for any wear or damage due to a previous incident.
 A general and efficient inspection procedure should contain the following processes:

-1. Check the shell of the hard hat in case there may be any breakage, crack, discoloring, chalky appearance, or anything else peculiar.
+1. Check the hard hat’s shell in case there may be any breakage, crack, discoloring, chalky appearance, or anything else peculiar.
 These serve as red flags to the user, cautioning them that they should realize that the devices are worn out

 3. If you’re an employer, you should survey your employees on the condition of their hard hats.
 Ask them whether their helmets had previously been subjected to any impact or penetration as they were using them

-4. If any of the above conditions exist on your hard hat or that of your employee, you should make an effort to try and replace it immediately.
+4. If any of the above conditions exist on your hard hat or that of your employee, you should try to replace it immediately.

 When are Hard Hats Required?

-Hard hats are required when working in areas that have a potential risk of head injuries.
+Hard hats are required when working in areas with a potential head injury risk.
 The most common hazards that require maximum protection from hard hats include falling and flying objects, electric shocks, and falling or bumping into objects.

 These helmets are also required when operating massive machinery such as cranes whose load or hook is a few feet above the floor.

-On the roads, a hard hat is also required by traffic workmen because it improves the driver’s visibility of the traffic officer and reduces the chances of an accident.
-They can also be used when working in accelerator tanks where the floorboard may have been removed.
+On the roads, a hard hat is also required by traffic workers because it improves the driver’s visibility of the traffic officer and reduces the chances of an accident.
+They can also be used in accelerator tanks where the floorboard may have been removed.

 In short, there are many places and times when these hard hats are required to ensure maximum head protection.